dementive/Victoria3Tools/README.md

 - Snippets to generate common boiler plate text like country events, decisions, journals, and more.
 - Documentation on hover for all terms in the log.
 Simply hovering over an effect/trigger/scope will show it's full documentation in a popup.
 - Localize command that will automatically create localization entries from a script file.
 Accessed from the command palette, opened with `ctrl+shift+p` and then type in `Victoria 3`.
-- Browse Video command that will allow you to play .bk2 videos directly from the command palette.
-Also shows a popup when hovering over a video file in an event that will let you play the video, replace the video with a new one, or replace and play the new video.
-Note that the [Rad Game Tools Bink Player](http://www.radgametools.com/bnkdown.htm) is required to play the games .bk2 files.
 - Hovering over texture paths will show a popup to open it.
 - Textures can be show in sublime either in a new tab or directly in script files.
 To show textures either hover over the path and show inline or use `ctrl+alt+t` to show all the textures in the current file.
-- Hovering over event sounds will show a popup that allows you to quickly browse and replace event sounds with the command palette.
 - Goto Definition for all game objects, saved scopes, and saved variables
 - Simple validator that will check for common easy to find errors and alert you when they happen when a script file is saved.
 These include: mismatched brackets, mismatched quotes, and encoding errors.
 - Full syntax highlighting of all relevant terms you may come across in Vic3 modding.